-Wide-swath C-band synthetic aperture radar (SAR) has been used for sea ice classification and estimates of sea ice sea-ice drift and deformation since it first became widely available in the 1990s.
-Here, we examine the potential to distinguish surface features created by sea ice sea-ice deformation using ice type classification of SAR data.
-To perform this task with
+Wide-swath C-band synthetic aperture radar (SAR) has been used for sea ice classification and estimates of sea ice drift and deformation since it first became widely available in the 1990s.
+Here, we examine the potential to distinguish surface features created by sea ice deformation using ice type classification of SAR data.
+To perform this task with extended spatial

-- 5 extended spatial and temporal coverageAlso, we investigate the cross-platform transferability between training sets derived from Sentinel-1 Extra Wide (S1 EW) and RADARSAT-2 (RS2) ScanSAR Wide A (SCWA) and Fine Quad-polarimetric (FQ) data, as the same radiometrically calibrated backscatter coefficients are expected from these-the two C-band SAR platforms.
-For this, we sensors.
-We use a novel sea ice classification method developed based on Arctic-wide S1 EW training, which considers the ice-type-dependent change of SAR backscatter intensity with per-ice-type incident angle (IA) dependency of - 10 backscatter intensity.
-This study focuses on the region near Fram Strait north of Svalbard to utilize expert knowledge of ice conditions from co-authors who participated in during the Norwegian young sea ICE (N-ICE2015) expeditionin the region.
-Separate training sets.
-Manually drawn polygons of different ice types for S1 EW, RS2 SCWA and RS2 FQ data are derived using manually drawn polygons of different ice types, and are used to re-train used to retrain the classifier.
-Results show that although the best classification accuracy is achieved for each dataset using its own training , different training. - 15 sets yield similar classification results and IA slopes, with the exception of leads with calm open water, nilas or newly formed ice (the 'leads' class).
-This is found to be caused by different noise floor configurations of S1 and RS2 data, which lead to different IA slopes of interacts differently with leads, necessitating dataset-specific retraining for this class.
+- 5 and temporal coverage, we investigate the cross-platform transferability between training sets derived from Sentinel-1 Extra Wide (S1 EW) and RADARSAT-2 (RS2) ScanSAR Wide A (SCWA) and Fine Quad-polarimetric (FQ) data, as the same radiometrically calibrated backscatter coefficients are expected from these two C-band SAR platforms.
+For this, we use a novel sea ice classification method developed based on Arctic-wide S1 EW training, which considers the ice-type-dependent change of SAR backscatter intensity with incident angle (IA).
+This study focuses on the region near Fram Strait north of Svalbard to - 10 utilize expert knowledge of ice conditions from co-authors who participated in the Norwegian young sea ICE (N-ICE2015) expedition in the region.
+Separate training sets for S1 EW, RS2 SCWA and RS2 FQ data are derived using manually drawn polygons of different ice types, and are used to re-train the classifier.
+Results show that although the best classification accuracy is achieved for each dataset using its own training, different training sets yield similar results and IA slopes, with the exception of leads with calm open water, nilas or newly formed ice (the 'leads' class).
+This is found to be caused by different noise floor - 15 configurations of S1 and RS2 data, which lead to different IA slopes of this class.
 This indicates that dataset-specific re-training is needed for leads in the cross-platform application of the classifier.
-Based SAR scenes are then classified based on the classifier thus re-trained retrained for each dataset, with the classification scheme is altered to target the - 20 separation of level and deformed ice, which enables altered to separate level from deformed ice to enable direct comparison with independently derived sea ice sea-ice deformation maps.
+Based on the classifier thus re-trained for each dataset, the classification scheme is altered to target the separation of level and deformed ice, which enables direct comparison with independently derived sea ice deformation maps.
 The comparisons show that the classification of C-band SAR can be used to distinguish areas of ice divergence occupied by leads, young ice and level first-year ice (LFYI).
-However, it has limited capacity in delineating areas of ice deformation due to ambiguities in ice types represented by classes between ice types with higher backscatter intensities.
-This study provides reference to future studies seeking cross-platform application of train-

-25 ing sets so they are fully utilized, and we expect further development of the classifier and the inclusion of other SAR datasets to enable image classification-based image-classification-based ice deformation detection using only satellite SARdata.
+However, it has limited capacity - 20 in delineating areas of ice deformation due to ambiguities in ice types represented by classes with higher backscatter intensities.
+This study provides reference to future studies seeking cross-platform application of training sets so they are fully utilized, and we expect further development of the classifier and the inclusion of other SAR datasets to enable image classification-based ice deformation detection using only satellite SAR data.